 - Transfer your existing Media Library to your Uploadcare storage with no risk of data loss.

-- Specify your custom CDN domain, and use a Secure Uploading feature to control who and when can upload files.
+- Specify your custom CDN domain, and use a Signed uploads to control who and when can upload files.

 - Compatible with a standard WordPress image editor.